 Transfer of Equity Conveyancing - Halifax Panel Requirements

-The content on this web-page intends to help England and Wales conveyancing practitioners carrying out Transfer of Equity conveyancing who are on the Halifax solicitor panel.
+This page is designed to help E&W conveyancing practitioners carrying out Transfer of Equity conveyancing who are on the Halifax solicitor panel.
 It is not intended as an alternative to reviewing Halifax Part-2 instructions

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Halifax require, the deed of covenant on their behalf.
 See below to see if Halifax have standard forms of transfer and deed of covenant